-Investigating the New World of Virtual Harassment
+Investigating the New World of Digital Harassment

-Business Owners Should Expect New Forms of Virtual Harassment
+February 22, 2021Business Owners Should Expect New Forms of Digital Harassment

+Digital harassment remains complex in a world where anyone can hide behind a computer and disrupt the lives of others.
 COVID-19 changed the nature of work when tens of thousands of specialized workers and executives dove straight into an indefinite state of working from home.
 The best way to stop the spread of the virus is for society to remain distanced, and so in March of 2020, many of the world’s greatest companies sent their workers home for the uncertain future.

 With that said, behavioural issues among staff have changed as well.
 Virtual harassment continues to persist and challenge the efforts of HR professionals who are dedicated to creating a workplace free from abuse.
 Misconduct has headed online, and business owners should not expect it to disappear in the new year.